LogtalkDotOrg/talkshow/README.md

 ...
 ```

-To look into a pack details, e.g. `bacon`, and then install it:
+To look into a pack details, e.g. `bacon`, and then install and load it:

 ```text
 ?- packs::describe(bacon).